An article about the Best Things to Do and See in San Ignacio, Belize including the ATM Cave, river tubing and much more.

 The whole experience is absolutely breath-taking.
 Even when it rains since you’ll truly feel as if you’re in an Indiana Jones movie.
 Exploring new lands has never been so romantic!

-7 Wonderful Things to Do and See in San Ignacio #05: Learn about the Unique History of Belize
+Learn about the Unique History of Belize

 Belize, formally known as British Honduras is the only Central American country whose official language is English.
 The reason for that is because it used to be a colony of the British Empire until recently.
 In fact, it’s still part of the Commonwealth and you can find the face of Queen Elizabeth II on their coins.